-- There has to be a personal jurisdiction over the defendants.
+- There has to be personal jurisdiction over the defendants.
 In other words, if you now live here in Texas but all of your asbestos exposures occurred in the state of Connecticut, you might not be able to file here in Texas.
-However, there could be some legal loopholes which allow you to do so, e.g., the company did business in Texas at one time although they no longer do.
+However, there could be some legal loopholes that allow you to do so, e.g., the company did business in Texas at one time although they no longer do.

 Filing your mesothelioma lawsuit in the correct jurisdiction and venue is important because lawsuits are expensive.
 Having to re-file in a second jurisdiction because your attorney chose the wrong venue initially takes potential settlement or award dollars out of your pocket and wastes a great deal of time.
 Time, for many mesothelioma patients, is not on their side, so acting decisively and correctly filing the petition for damages is essential for a successful outcome.